tchoi8/thetree/README.md

 - What matters most?: Questions for advisors and community to identify the most critical issues from diverse perspectives
 - Tech Tree Workshop : Digital literacy and computer programming workshop for everyone.
+- Try and improve team structure for the researh group

 ##Long term goal